LoverCheng/airbrb/README.md

 ### 4.1.
 Languages

  * You must implement this assignment in ReactJS.
-You cannot use other declarative frameworks, such as AngularJS, or VueJS.
+You cannot use other declarative frameworks, such as AngularJS, or VueJS.✅
- * You must use ReactJS solutions wherever possible, and avoid doing any direct DOM manipulation unless completely unavoidable (check with course staff).
+ * You must use ReactJS solutions wherever possible, and avoid doing any direct DOM manipulation unless completely unavoidable (check with course staff). ✅
- * You can use any CSS libraries that you would like, such as bootstrap or material-ui.
+ * You can use any CSS libraries that you would like, such as bootstrap or material-ui. ✅
- * You are able to use and install any library that is available to install via `npm install`.
+ * You are able to use and install any library that is available to install via `npm install`. ✅

 ### 4.2.
 Browser Compatibility
  * You should ensure that your programs have been tested on one of the following two browsers: